CesiumGS/3d-tiles/TileFormats/FeatureTable/README.md

 var positionArray = new Float32Array(featureTableBinary.buffer, byteOffset, featuresLength * 3); // There are three components for each POSITION feature. var position = positionArray.subarray(featureId * 3, featureId * 3 + 3); // Using subarray creates a view into the array, and not a new array.
 ```

-## Implementation notes

-In JavaScript, a `TypedArray` cannot be created on data unless it is byte-aligned to the data type.
-For example, a `Float32Array` must be stored in memory such that its data begins on a byte multiple of four since each `float` contains four bytes.

-The string generated from the JSON header should be padded with space characters in order to ensure that the binary body is byte-aligned.
-The binary body should also be padded if necessary when there is data following the Feature Table.